tangshuang/tyshemo/README.md

 - Object: should be a normal object like `{}`, not match instances, array and Object self
 - Array: should be a normal array like `[]`
 - Function: should be a function
-- RegExp: should be a string which match regexp
+- regexp: should be a string which match regexp
 - Symbol: should be a symbol
 - NaN: should be NaN
 - Infinity: should be infinity